dylanmc/cryptol/examples/ChaChaPolyCryptolIETF.md

 # The Algorithms

-The subsections below describe the algorithms used.
+The subsections below describe the algorithms used and the AEAD construction.

 ## The ChaCha Quarter Round